Development Guide

 Start with concrete examples rather than abstract explanations

-Provide 2-3 explicit reading paths for different audiences (new users, experienced users, advanced users)
+When relevant, point readers to clear paths for different audiences (new users, experienced users, advanced users) so they can skip to what they need

 Code Examples: